Exceptionally Early Heatwave Hits Finland

 “The Finnish climate has always seen changes in weather but now climate change is enhancing these kinds of weather phenomena,” meteorologist Leena Laakso told AFP.

-According to Laakso, the current temperatures were around 10C above average temperatures for May.
+According to Laakso, the current temperatures were around 10oC above average temperatures for May.

-The Finnish warning is aimed at alerting people about increased health risks associated with daytime temperatures reaching 27C.
+The Finnish warning is aimed at alerting people about increased health risks associated with daytime temperatures reaching 27oC.

 Especially the elderly, people with long-term illnesses and disabilities, babies and young children are advised to take shelter from the heat, the Finnish Institute of Health and Welfare said in a statement.